jgmalcolm/jgmalcolm.github.io/_drafts/cold-brew-coffee.md

 tags: [life]
 ---

-Here's how I brew my daily coffee to have far less bitter acidity, moderate caffeine levels, and the smoothest rich coffee flavor.
+Here's how I brew my daily coffee to have the smoothest, richest coffee flavor, moderate caffeine levels, and far less bitter acidity.

 **It all starts yesterday morning.** That's right: yesterday morning was when I started today's coffee.
 When I am pouring my hot coffee for today, I'm also